 The Data Sources panel lists the data sources currently loaded into McIDAS-V and provides access to both the user-made and native formulas.
 The data sources listed are chosen as described in the Data Sources page.
 The selected item is the data source that lists out its fields in this tab:

-To set the defaults for a data source bring up the Properties dialog by right-clicking (or double-clicking) on the data source name in the Data Sources panel of the Field Selector tab and select Properties:
+To set the defaults for a data source bring up the Properties dialog by right-clicking (or double-clicking) on the data source name in the Data Sources panel of the Field Selector tab and select Properties (note that the items in this menu will differ dependent on the data source type):

 The Properties window is different for different types of data sources.
 Below is the Properties window for a gridded data source: